 I think in order to understand respect we must understand what dis-respect is.

 All things begin with the tongue if we can turn our tongue we can turn our life.

-Dis-respect in it’s root is a devaluing of our own selves because we don’t really deep in our belief system think we really matter, and anything we don’t value we will inevitably abuse.
+Dis-respect in it’s root is devaluing of our own selves because we don’t really go deep into our own belief system we don’t think we really matter, and anything we don’t value we will inevitably abuse.